 Relocation Information for Jackson County, N.C.

-Access the 2018 Our Town Magazine, our online relocation guide!
+Access the 2019 Our Town publication, our online relocation guide!

 Of course, Jackson County is a wonderful place to plan a getaway to the Great Smoky Mountains in North Carolina, but it also serves as a wonderful place to live for its residents.
 If you want to settle in a wonderful mountain locale, then we have just what you are looking for here in Western North Carolina, including a pleasant climate and the scenic beauty of the mountains.